-- 5.8 The key highlights below are taken from the findings from external assessments undertaken during 2007/2008: - The Authority is Improving Well and has made significant progress in most areas of performance; - The Authority contributes to wider community outcomes via effective partnership working and uses this involvement to identify communities who are at risk; - With regard to Use of Resources the Authority is Improving Strongly and demonstrates notable practice in relation to the quality of the financial planning and reporting processes and the arrangements for producing year end accounts; - The Authority recognises the challenges that remain in particular, setting out the comprehensive benefits that would arise from diversification of the workforce, and has plans in place to address these - 5.9 It is considered that the overall findings of the various assessments are positive.
-The only area of significance is the Authority has made little progress so far in improving its performance in relation to workforce diversity, however there were no issues which are significant in terms of the Authority's overall governance and control environment. - 5.10 The Authority commissions a survey of user satisfaction with the latest showing that the public recorded a 73% satisfaction rate with regard to the services provided by the Authority.
+- 5.9 It is considered that the overall findings of the various audits are positive.
+The only area of significance is the Authority has made little progress so far in improving its performance in relation to workforce diversity, primarily minority ethnic people, however there were no issues which are significant in terms of the Authority's overall governance and control environment. - 5.10 The Authority commissions a survey of user satisfaction with the latest showing that the public recorded a 97% and 98% satisfaction rate with regard to the services provided by the Authority (non domestic/domestic incidents respectively).
 This survey has been subsumed into a 'Place Survey' undertaken in conjunction with the five Local Authorities of Tyne and Wear in late 2008.
-The results of the 'Place Survey' are scheduled to be released in June 2009.
 The Authority also runs an on-going 'After the Incident Survey', the latest results of which recorded a score of 98 for user satisfaction. - 5.11 The Authority undertakes a survey of the views of employees in relation to a range of issues on a regular basis.
 The latest employee survey indicated that: - The majority of staff are satisfied with their job, their working environment, their working pattern, feel secure in their job and have better personal development opportunities than in 2005; - Employees felt that the three main priorities for TWFRS should be to listen to its staff, honesty and minimise bureaucracy; - 76% of staff have regular team meetings where they are given the opportunity to speak and find out what is happening in their department.
-42% of staff feel that communications have improved since 2005; - Over 95% of staff feel that the Authority provides a good service and over 69% feel that the Authority is responding to external changes.
+42% of staff feel that communications have improved since 2005;